pazams/d-is-for-delete/README.md

 # d-is-for-delete
-vim- easy mapping to make 'd' delete (not cut), and 'leader-d' cut.
+vim- easy mapping to make 'd' delete (not cut), and 'leader d' cut.

 Installation
 ============